codingwithkelsey/pipeline-risk-alerting/README.md

 - **EB Sign Off+**: Must have Economic Buyer + Technical Champion + Security Review "Complete"
 - **Contract Negotiation**: Must have Economic Buyer + Technical Champion + Security Review "Complete"

+These are boilerplate, ideally these should be customized based on key salesforce fields for your business logic/processes

 ### Stage Benchmarks

 Each stage has expected duration ranges: